etfre/oodocx/README.md

 who want to get started quickly on their docx scripting projects.
 Some examples include the modify_font and modify_paragraph functions, which allow for easy modification of common font and paragraph properties of an element or a list of elements.</p>
+<p>4. oodocx keeps all of the files in the Docx zip, rather than just the
+document.xml file.
+This helps to preserve formatting and ensures that pictures, comments, and other elements in a Docx won't break from save to save.</p>

 <h2>Installation</h2>
 First, ensure that you have the appropriate version of lxml installed.
 Then,